 Our groups exist to use their collective bargaining power to get access to deals they could not get another way.
 Joining is free so do join the group relevant to you - see the Related Offers list on the right of the page - if you’d like to get access to our deals!

-Alternatively if you’d like to know more about how age can effect travel insurance costs, read on below!
+Alternatively if you’d like to know more about how age can affect travel insurance costs, read on below!

 How much does travel insurance cost when you are older?

 Age can have a significant influence on the price of your insurance, typically when the traveller is over 50 years old: